99x/walk2win/README.md

 - Follow steps mentioned [here](https://developers.google.com/fit/rest/v1/get-started) to request an OAuth 2.0 client ID and API key.

 - Add the keys to the relevant `environment.ts` file in location `client/src/environments`.
+You can select either prod or dev.

 ```
 export const environment = {
 	production: true,